Using Gifting Strategies for Married and Single Individuals as Part of NJ Estate Planning

 Gifting Options for Single and Married Individuals

-One of the planning options available whether married or single is a strategy of making lifetime gifts.
+One planning option available, whether married or single, is making lifetime gifts.
 Lifetime gifting can be very powerful.

 Gifting is a Simple Estate Planning Strategy

-In any gifting strategy use of the gift-tax annual exclusion of $16,000 per person (this benefit is annually indexed for inflation) per year is a must.
-To qualify for this exclusion, the interest transferred must be a present interest, meaning the gift is available for beneficial use by the receiver of the gift.
+In any gifting strategy, the use of the gift-tax annual exclusion of $16,000 per person (this benefit is annually indexed for inflation) is a must.
+To qualify for this exclusion, the interest transferred must be a present interest, meaning the gift is available for the receiver’s beneficial use.

-Making lifetime taxable gifts can also be a viable planning option in that such gifts irrevocably remove the assets and any subsequent appreciation from the donor’s estate.
+Making lifetime taxable gifts can also be a viable planning option, as such gifts irrevocably remove the assets and any subsequent appreciation from the donor’s estate.
 The applicable exclusion amount for lifetime gifts is currently $12.06 million (2022) and $24.12 million for married couples under the IRS tax code.
 This figure is indexed for inflation.

 Lifetime charitable gifts also present planning options for both married and single individuals.
 Such gifts can provide significant income-tax savings in addition to gift- and estate-tax benefits.

-Within these broad parameters, there are a number of gifting strategies an estate planner might recommend.
+Within these broad parameters, an estate planner might recommend a number of gifting strategies.
 As with any planning, a client’s personal situation and planning goals will dictate the most appropriate strategies.
 Interested in learning more?

 Understanding the Uniform Transfer to Minors Act (UTMA)